Terrorism (Protection of Premises) Act 2025

+Background

-Martyn Hett, by whose name the legislation is known, was one of 22 people killed in the bombing, and his mother Figen Murray campaigned for this new law.
+In May 2017, 22 people were killed as a result of the Manchester Arena bombing, when attending an Ariana Grande concert, in a terrorist attack committed by Salman Abedi.
+Martyn Hett, by whose name the legislation is known, was one of the people killed in the bombing, and his mother Figen Murray campaigned for the law to be introduced, having initially created a petition which was signed by 23,000 people, in 2019.

-This legislation had previously been included in the king's speech at the 2023 State Opening of Parliament in the previous parliament, but had not been introduced by the time Parliament was suspended for the 2024 general election.
-Martyn Hett's mother walked 200 miles to London in May 2024 to meet the prime minister, Rishi Sunak, and reported that he "promised her he would introduce Martyn's Law to Parliament before the summer recess, but could not guarantee it would be passed before the next election"; hours later he called the general election, bringing a halt to parliamentary business.
+Legislation was included in the King's speech at the 2023 State Opening of Parliament.
+Martyn Hett's mother walked 200 miles to London in May 2024 to meet the then prime minister, Rishi Sunak, and reported that he "promised her he would introduce Martyn's Law to Parliament before the summer recess, but could not guarantee it would be passed before the next election"; hours later he called a general election, bringing a halt to parliamentary business.
+It had not been introduced by the time Parliament was suspended for the 2024 general election.